microsoft/microsoft-ui-xaml/docs/roadmap.md

 It will also support the latest composition and rendering innovations like vector animations, effects, shadows and lighting.

 3. **Backward compatibility for new features**
-New WinUI features will continue to be backward-compatible with a wide range of Windows 10 versions.
-With WinUI 3, you can start building and shipping apps with new features immediately as soon as they're released, without having to wait for your users to be running the latest update of Windows 10.
+New WinUI features will continue to be backward-compatible with a wide range of Windows 10 and 11 versions.
+With WinUI 3, you can start building and shipping apps with new features immediately as soon as they're released, without having to wait for your users to be running the latest update of Windows.

 4. **Native development support**
 WinUI can be used with .NET, but doesn't depend on .NET: WinUI is 100% C++ and can be used in unmanaged Windows apps, for example using standard C++17 via [C++/WinRT](https://docs.microsoft.com/windows/uwp/cpp-and-winrt-apis/).